SergeyVorobiev/M88-GameStick-Patch/README.md

 To fix your stick read [Firmware Upgrade](#firmware-upgrade), [RetroArch Setup](#retroarch-setup) and [Game Won't Start](#game-wont-start).

-**BE AWARE**, firmware upgrade might potentially brick your device, do it at your own risk.
+**NOTE**, firmware upgrade might potentially brick your device, do it at your own risk.

-You can also patch your own image (if it's M88-P65-V1.8) using this [script](src/Main.py):
+You can also patch your own image (M88-P65-V1.8) using this [script](src/Main.py):

 1. Put your USER.img [here](src/img/original).
 2. Open the script in your IDE.